Scenario Planning

 How the Currents Interact

 The stance.
 No current is “the answer.”
-The strongest planning position is the one that performs adequately under all six — not the one that bets everything on whichever current seems most live this quarter.
-Lock to none; watch triggers in all; let scenarios go stale when their triggers haven’t fired in 18 months and replace them with what better describes the world you’re actually living in.
+The strongest planning position is the one that performs adequately under all eight, not the one that bets everything on whichever current seems most live this quarter.
+Lock to none; watch triggers in all; treat a single firing as a reason to reweight and a pair firing as the moment strategy actually changes; let currents go stale when their triggers haven’t fired in 18 months and replace them with what better describes the world you’re actually living in.
 That discipline is what this booklet exists to make routine.

 How to Use This in Practice